autofac/Documentation/docs/integration/webapi.rst

     }
   }

-To match the standard Web API behaviour, if you set the Response object, then no subsequent action filters will be invoked.
-However, any action filters already invoked will have OnActionExecutedAsync called with the appropriate response populated.
+To match the standard Web API behaviour, if you set the ``Response`` property, then no subsequent action filters will be invoked.
+However, any action filters already invoked will have ``OnActionExecutedAsync`` called with the appropriate response populated.

 Standard Web API Filter Attributes are Singletons
 -------------------------------------------------